turbot/steampipe-mod-gcp-insights/README.md

 # GCP Insights Mod for Powerpipe

+> [!IMPORTANT]
+> Steampipe mods are [migrating to Powerpipe format](https://powerpipe.io) to gain new features.
+This mod currently works with both Steampipe and Powerpipe, but will only support Powerpipe from v1.x onward.

 An GCP dashboarding tool that can be used to view dashboards and reports across all of your GCP projects.

 ![image](https://raw.githubusercontent.com/turbot/steampipe-mod-gcp-insights/main/docs/images/gcp_compute_instance_dashboard.png)